starship/starship/docs/vi-VN/config/README.md

 ## Pulumi

-The `pulumi` module shows the currently selected [Pulumi Stack](https://www.pulumi.com/docs/intro/concepts/stack/) and version.
+The `pulumi` module shows the current username, selected [Pulumi Stack](https://www.pulumi.com/docs/intro/concepts/stack/), and version.

-::: tip
+::: thử thuật

 By default the Pulumi version is not shown, since it takes an order of magnitude longer to load then most plugins (~70ms).
 If you still want to enable it, [follow the example shown below](#with-pulumi-version).